karenfreemansmith/LHP-IntroWk2-Chatbot/README.md

 ### Description
 __*A webpage that talks back to the visitor*__

+New features -
-New feature - chatbot has a personality!
+* chatbot has a personality!
 See if you have anything in common by telling her your favorite things.
+* chatbot got a makeover so she's not so plain anymore

 ### Setup/Installation
 *None required.
 Clone or download and extract to use*